vestata/radar/README.md

 cmake ..        # run cmake and generate build cmake --build . # build all targets
 ```
-For more information about building the Radar SDK from source code see the page
-“Building SDK from source code” in th

-### Step 2
+### Step 3
 ```
 cd build/examples/c/BGT60LTR11AIP/raw_data
 make
 ```

-### Step 3
+### Step 4
 ```
 cd build/bin
 sudo ./BGT60LTR11AIP_raw_data_ltr11
 ```
 (us `lsusb` to check if the device is correctly connected.
-Often times `Failed to open device: no compatible device found (IFX_ERROR_NO_DEVICE)` happens, just execute the command several times, it should work.)
+Often times `Failed to open device: no compatible device found (IFX_ERROR_NO_DEVICE)` happens, just execute the command several times, it should work.
+If it keeps failing then you have to unplug the device and plug it in again.)

 ## Radar SDK